Why backpack to Enchanted Valley?

 The permit also covers parking at the trailhead.

-The backcountry permit will attach to your backpack while hiking and your tent when at your campsite.
+The backcountry permit will attach to your backpack while hiking and your tent at your campsite.

 The cost for the backcountry permit is $8 per night, per person, plus a $6 permit fee.